ehogberg/noaa/ROADMAP.md

 - define and write integration tests

 ### 5:  Build a NOAA production environment.
 - create a production node
 - Create secrets for production node
 - connect to production db
 - Create noaa table in production
-- define a tee
+- define a production test
-- review tee
+- review production test

 ### BACKLOG
+- Add a rolling window to the identify-leads-needing-noaas query so we don't do needless retrievals.
 - Move Migratus operations into a setting that honors environment configs.
 - Store delivery status as part of NOAA during delivery pass